|Update:||Nike Flex Experience RN 7|

 The fit of the Nike Flex Experience RN 6 is basically the same as the previous version.
 As mentioned, Nike gave it more support and security by using a denser and closely knitted woven mesh.
 There is just adequate space in the forefoot while the midfoot and heel offer sufficient hold and security.
 The new upper also creates a better foot-hugging fit for more comfort.
 It runs fairly true to size.

 The outsole of the Flex Experience RN 6 is essentially an extension of the injection molded midsole.
 To keep it from prematurely deteriorating, Nike added harder carbon rubber in the heel and the tip of the forefoot.
 The hexagonal lugs are designed for a smooth, flexible, and natural ride.
+The hexagon pattern is also present in the Flex Experience RN 7.

 The super simple midsole is injection molded and is a single piece of EVA for the usual amount of cushioning and durability.
 As it runs the length of the midsole, it aids with the smoothness of the transition from landing to take off.